azimuttapp/azimutt/docs/aml/README.md

 **AML is a text language allowing you to define your database schema in the quickest and most intuitive way.**

-It was built with the minimal boilerplate to be fast to write but also to limit the learning curve and possible mistakes.
+It was built with the minimal boilerplate to be fast to write, but also to limit the learning curve and possible mistakes.
 It's, of course, the language used in [Azimutt](https://azimutt.app) to define or extend your schema (along with other data sources like SQL code, database connection or even JSON).

 Here is a typical example of what it looks like: